tdegeus/mate-cluster/pages/queuing.rst

 Let us examine several lines of this script:

-9.  the username is stored in the variable ``username`` (the used quotes are called back-quotes)
+9.  the username is stored in the variable ``username`` (the used quotes are called back-quotes, which cause everything in-between to be executed, in this case the ``whoami``-command)

-15. the path of a temporary directory is constructed using the username and the unique job id
+15. the path of a temporary directory is constructed using the username and the (unique) job-id

-21. test if the ``$computedir`` location exists or not
+21. test if the ``$computedir`` directory exists or not

 22. if it does not exist, create it including any necessary parent directories (``-p`` option)

-24. if it does exist, then a previous job (with the same name) accidentally left it lingering, clean the contents and it is ready for re-use
+24. if it does exist, then a previous job accidentally left it lingering, clean the contents and it is ready for re-use (because of the job-id in the name this should normally not happen)

-29. change to the directory where qsub was issued, which is typically in the user's home-folder on the head node
+29. change directory to the directory where qsub was issued, which is typically in the user's home-folder on the head node

-31. copy the entire contents to the temporary directory (which is local on the compute-node)
+31. copy the entire contents of this directory to the temporary directory (on the compute-node)

-33. change to the temporary directory
+33. change directory to the temporary directory

-28-43. the execute part, the reason why we issued this job, typically some heavy MSC-Marc, Matlab, Fortan, C program
+28-43. the execute part, the reason why we issued this job, typically some heavy job using MSC-Marc, Matlab, Python, Fortan, C, etc.

-49. change back to the qsub directory (on the head node)
+49. change directory back to the qsub directory (on the head node)

 51. copy everything from the temporary directory to here (the ``.`` means here)